siph/blog/01/using_lunarvim.md

 ```lua
 lvim.colorscheme = "tokyonight"
 ```
+After a restart we can see our new theme.
 ![tokyonight theme](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/tu31jdgnnrw4st7lt3mg.png)
 ### Installing Plugins
-As you can probably tell, installing plugins is as simple as adding the repository name to the lvim.plugins entry.
+As you can probably tell, installing plugins can be as simple as adding the repository name to the lvim.plugins entry.
 Let try adding a new plugin that will give us access to the dracula theme:
 ```lua
 lvim.plugins = {